Dobbosynths/Dobbos-Cracker/README.md

 <p align="center"><img src="https://imgur.com/QWTSmxr.jpg"></p>

 Dobbos Cracker has two options.
-The first is to find password hashes for comprimised email accounts, to do this it uses the [Breach Directory](https://rapidapi.com/rohan-patra/api/breachdirectory)
+The first is to find password hashes for comprimised email accounts, to do this it uses the [Breach Directory API](https://rapidapi.com/rohan-patra/api/breachdirectory)